cnnickolay/oanda-scala-api/README.md

 * transactionsIdRange - Get a range of Transactions for an Account based on the Transaction IDs.
 * transactionsStream - Get a stream of Transactions for an Account starting from when the request is made.
 ### Positions
+Retrieving current and past positions
 * positions - List all Positions for an Account.
 The Positions returned are for every instrument that has had a position during the lifetime of an the Account.
 * openPositions - List all open Positions for an Account.
 An open Position is a Position in an Account that currently has a Trade opened for it.
 * closePosition - Closeout the open Position for a specific instrument in an Account.
+### Pricing
+Getting historical and realtime pricing data.
+Streaming is supported
+* pricing - Get pricing information for a specified list of Instruments within an Account.
+* pricingStream - Get a stream of Account Prices starting from when the request is made.
+This pricing stream does not include every single price created for the Account, but instead will provide at most 4 prices per second (every 250 milliseconds) for each instrument being requested.
+If more than one price is created for an instrument during the 250 millisecond window, only the price in effect at the end of the window is sent.
+This means that during periods of rapid price movement, subscribers to this stream will not be sent every price.
+Pricing windows for different connections to the price stream are not all aligned in the same way (i.e. they are not all aligned to the top of the second).
+This means that during periods of rapid price movement, different subscribers may observe different prices depending on their alignment.
+Note: This endpoint is served by the streaming URLs.

 ## How to use
 1. In src/main/resources copy api-default.properties to api.properties in the same directory.